kitconcept/volto-light-theme/docs/conceptual-guides/distributions-customization.md

 (site-customization)=

-# kitconcept's distributions site customization
+# Customization behavior for kitconcept distributions

 VLT supports site customization via the add-on `kitconcept.voltolighttheme`.
 This add-on has behaviors that can be applied to any content type.